Skip to main content

 └── cur

-├── run-meta.json # (optional) meta data of memlab run and browser configuration
+├── run-meta.json # (optional) metadata for the memlab run and browser configuration

 ├── s1.heapsnapshot # heap snapshot after the url callback (initial page load)